 Systems and Synthetic Biology

-- Systems-level, theory-driven analysis of regulatory, signaling and metabolic networks
+- Mechanistic modeling of regulatory, signaling, and metabolic networks and the interactions among networks.